Leading zero: Occurrence

 Often, leading zeros are found on non-electronic digital displays or on such electronic ones as seven-segment displays, that contain fixed sets of digits.
 These devices include manual counters, stopwatches, odometers, and digital clocks.
 Leading zeros are also generated by many older computer programs when creating values to assign to new records, accounts and other files, and as such are likely to be used by utility billing systems, human resources information systems and government databases.
-Many digital cameras and other electronic media recording devices use leading zeros when creating and saving new files to make names of the equal length.
+Many digital cameras and other electronic media recording devices use leading zeros when creating and saving new files to make names of equal length.

 Leading zeros are also present whenever the number of digits is fixed by the technical system (such as in a memory register), but the stored value is not large enough to result in a non-zero most significant digit.
 The count leading zeros operation efficiently determines the number of leading zero bits in a machine word.

 Leading zeros can have its meaning for various reasons: